Iceland In October: What To Expect & Why It’s The Best Time To Go

 Best things to do in Iceland in October

-You may find towards the end of October when the temperatures decrease that paths become slippery and some of the smaller waterfalls get iced up, but they are still a beautiful sight and should be top of your list of things to do in Iceland.
+You may find towards the end of October when the temperatures decrease that paths become slippery and some of the smaller waterfalls get iced up.

 Black sand beaches

 Many of the beaches in Iceland have black sand.
 The black sand is formed from lava eruptions reaching the sea and cooling instantly.
 It really is a striking sight.

 The most famous Black Sand Beach is Reynisfjara in the south of Iceland near Vik.
 Here you will also find black hexagonal basalt columns at the east end of the beach.
 The water in Iceland is very cold and in some places including Reynisfjara, it is very dangerous to swim in.
 It is even dangerous to get close to the waters’ edge because of sneaker waves.

 Please do not underestimate how dangerous they can be.
 A few tourists have lost their lives here.
 This advice holds all year round, not just in October.

 If you prefer to visit Black Sand Beach as part of a tour, here are some options for you:

 Full day South coast tour visiting Black Sand Beach and waterfalls.

 South of Iceland full day trip from Reykjavik.

 Diamond Beach is another black sand beach but this one is special because it is littered with chunks of ice that looks like diamonds (hence the name) and is spectacular.